Chapter 9

 While these rules address the formation of descriptions for persons, families, and corporate bodies associated with the creation and custody of archival materials (frequently referred to in the rules as entities), authority records may also be created to document entities that are the subject of materials in such records.
 The same type of data is appropriate in either situation.

-DACS defines a number of elements that are useful in creating systems for describing creators of archival material.
-Regardless of the system, the output products must include at a minimum a set of discrete descriptive elements that convey standardized information about the creators being described.
-These DACS elements match the required elements found in the International Standard Archival Authority Record for Corporate Bodies, Persons and Families(ISAAR[CPF]).
+In both Part I and Part II, DACS defines a number of elements that are useful in creating systems for describing creators of archival material.
+Part II of DACS articulates a “minimum” and “added value” usage of the elements defined by DACS, but is not intended to preclude use of other descriptive data that a repository deems necessary for its own descriptive systems or products.
+As with DACS Part I, regardless of the system, the output products must include at a minimum a set of discrete descriptive elements that convey standardized information.
+DACS elements in Part II match the required elements found in the International Standard Archival Authority Record for Corporate Bodies, Persons and Families(ISAAR[CPF]).
+DACS Part II does not distinguish an “optimum” tier as Part I does.

 Not all of the DACS elements are required in every archival authority record.
-Combinations of descriptive elements will vary depending on whether the archivist considers a specific authority record to be preliminary or complete and repository-specific needs and requirements for describing creators.
+Combinations of descriptive elements will vary depending on available information on the creator(s), and on whether the archivist considers a specific authority record to be preliminary or complete, and on repository-specific needs and requirements for describing creators.

 Minimum